Jinotega Department

 Jinotega ([xinoˈteɣa]) is a department of Nicaragua.
 Its departmental head is Jinotega.
 It is located in the north of the country, on the border with Honduras.

 The Department of Jinotega has a population of 483,404 (2021 estimate) and covers an area of 9,222 km2.
 It is one of the 15 most extensive departments in the country.
 Founded on October 15, 1891.
+In addition, Jinotega is home to various indigenous peoples, including the Cacaopera and the Nahua.

 The city of Jinotega "Las Brumas" is the departmental capital of the homonymous department with an urban population of 53 265 inhabitants in the year 2017.
 It is located in a valley at an altitude of 1,003.87 meters above sea level with a cool climate at an average temperature of 25 °C and a distance of 142 km from Managua (2h 44 min, by Carr.Panamericana / Panamericana Nte./CA-1).